February 27, 2018

 You’ll learn to express yourself clearly and concisely under pressure, contribute ideas and recommendations in a way that sets you apart as a strategic thinker, handle tough questions with credibility and confidence, evaluate your body language for subtle messages that may be undermining your words, and build rapport with people at all levels and in all settings within an organization.

-As a result, you will gain visibility in the organization as a clear thinker. credible decision maker, and influential spokesperson for strategic initiatives and projects.
+As a result, you will gain visibility in the organization as a clear thinker, credible decision maker, and influential spokesperson for strategic initiatives and projects.
 Additionally, your organization will benefit from its solid decisions based on your clearly articulated ideas and business cases.

-Instructor: Dianna Booher, MA, CSP,CPAE
+About the Speaker: Dianna Booher, MA, CSP,CPAE

 Dianna Booher is the bestselling author of 47 books, published in 60 foreign-language editions.
 She works with organizations to help them communicate clearly and with leaders to expand their influence by a strong executive presence.

 Her personal development topics include leadership communication, executive presence, and writing.